Edward, 2nd Duke of York: Marriages

-Master of Game
+The Master of Game

 York was Henry IV's Master of the Hart Hounds.
 Between 1406 and 1413 he translated and dedicated to the Prince of Wales the Livre de Chasse of Gaston III, Count of Foix, one of the most famous of the hunting treatises of the Middle Ages, to which he added five chapters of his own, the English version being known as The Master of Game.